Information Technology Services and Student Technology welcome you to Davidson College.

-- Windows: Windows 7 and 8 are allowed to connect to our network.
+- Windows: Windows 10 is recommended.
+Older versions are also allowed to connect to our network.

 - Linux, Chrome, and other OSes are not supported (no documentation or assistance is available), though they are allowed on the network.
 If you are considering a netbook with an alternative operating system, be sure it can support WPA-2 Enterprise wireless networking; in our limited experience, not all of them do.

 - Laptop or Desktop?
 Most students have laptops, but the choice is up to you.
 Our wireless network provides campus-wide Internet access.

 - Other Internet-Capable Devices: We support network access for most smartphones, mobile devices and game consoles, and campus email access for Windows Mobile, iOS (iPhone, iPod touch, iPad) and Android devices.
 Be sure yours is fully updated.